Did you watch the Golden Globe Awards on Sunday? I love this Tweet:

 Leslie has had better red carpet moments.
 Like this, this and most of all, this.
 Tons more volume is needed in her hair, I think—I'm actually surprised she wore it this flat.
 I also think she needs a more vibrant dress colour and accessories instead of this rose silk with the floral choker... it seems too precious.

 Melissa has lost so much weight since this event last year, and she has improved her styling game, too!
 I am a huge fan of her deep V neckline, long necklace and Boho waves—all so flattering and comfortable-looking.
 I can even support the false lashes in this instance, to draw the eye upward.
 She looks fantastic.

 Eva has been dyeing her hair black since she was a teenager... but I dunno, I think it looks so harsh and overly solid.
 And I'm not convinced it's that flattering with her skin tone (unlike say, Rooney Mara, who has this colouring naturally).
-Most of all, I'm bothered by the contouring and gold shimmer on her cheek.
-Too much!
+Also, I think the contouring and gold shimmer on her cheek is too much!

 Eva is wearing: Moisturizer • Primer • Foundation in 2 Fair and 3 Fair • Under-eye concealer in 1 Fair and 2 Fair • Powder in 1 Fair and 2 Medium • Brow pencil in Cara D and Brooke S • Eyeshadow in Bette • Eyeshadow in Marie Antoinette • Eyeliner in Audrey • Mascara in Glossy Black • Contour and highlighter • Highlighter • Blush in Love Glow • Lip liner in Kiss 'N' Tell • Lipstick in 1975 Red